tertub2/Projeto_Enem/README.md

 In this project, the goal was the **Analysis of the microdata from the National High School Exam (ENEM)** of each participant, for the 2020 edition.

-Soon, the data were made available, along with their dictionary, which can be seen in the *Data* folder at the link:  [https://docs.google.com/document/d/1UtS5hPXzrH77_KHT8RneRkpiqHiu1iR9KWb9QuQS3MI/edit](https://drive.google.com/drive/u/0/folders/1tL3c-TI7jnJbXgjPr3o9DllFtkxckiYA)

-Also, all the files used in the project are at the link above

 # Project focus

 Perform an analysis of the microdata from ENEM 2020, in order to be able to answer the following questions: